gregcartwright/dissertation/notes.md

 + 90 to 95
 + 95 to 100
 + over 100

 I think
-that a pie chart would probably be good to illustrate this for level of frailty
+that a pie chart would be good to illustrate this for level of frailty.

 A bar chart will be used to show the relative frequencies of advance care planning for each level of CFS: 1 to 9.
 A further bar chart will show these frequencies with